 If a cluster of teeth or an entire arch of teeth needs to be replaced, several implant posts may be placed throughout the jaw to support a dental bridge or a denture appliance.

 Implants can be brushed and flossed in the same manner as natural teeth.
-They should be checked by Dr. Green every six months to ensure proper form and function.
+They should be checked by Dr. Kennedy every six months to ensure proper form and function.
 With the appropriate care and maintenance, implants can last indefinitely.
 Some patients enjoy their implants for a lifetime.

 What to Expect During Recovery

 Most dental implant patients experience very little discomfort after their procedure.
 In fact, they often don’t have to take time off from work to recover.
 However, other patients, specifically those that undergo more complex dental implant procedures (e.g., tooth extraction or bone grafting) may experience discomfort in the form of mild swelling, bruising of the gums, soreness and minor bleeding.
 These side effects are temporary and should subside two to three days after surgery.
-Dr. Green will provide you with more detailed instructions to follow during recovery.
+Dr. Kennedy will provide you with more detailed instructions to follow during recovery.